tschinz/swift_cheat_sheet/source/01_basics.md

 >>       | Shift Right

 ### Overflow and Underflow Operators
-Typically, assigning or incrementing an integer, float, or double past it's range would result in a runtime error.
+Typically, assigning or increment an integer, float, or double past it's range would result in a run-time error.
 However, if you'd instead prefer to safely truncate the number of available bits, you can opt-in to have the variable overflow or underflow using the following operators:

 Operator | Purpose
 :---:    | ---